 - Gray cable (for phone service only)

 - Have your AT&T access ID and password ready, or your account number and four-digit passcode.

 - Locate the broadband jack in your home.

 - Plug the green cable into the DSL (broadband) port in the Gateway, and into the broadband wall jack.

-- If you have digital phone service, plug the gray cable into the Gateway’s port labelled “Phone Lines 1 & 2,” and into your phone.
+- If you have digital phone service, plug the gray cable into the Gateway’s port labeled “Phone Lines 1 & 2” and into your phone.

-- The black power cord plugs into the Gateway and a convenient electrical outlet.
+- The black power cord plugs into the Gateway and an electrical outlet.

-- Wait about ten minutes.
+- Wait about 10 minutes.
 You want to see the broadband and the service lights on the Gateway turn solid green.
 You should then be able to access the internet from your computer.